-Who Can Register and Vote
+Who Can Register to Vote

 To register and vote, you must be 18 years of age, a U. S. citizen, and a legal resident of the State of Florida and of the county where you intend to vote.
-A person who is otherwise qualified may pre-register on or after that person's 16th birthday and may vote in any election held on or after that person's 18th birthday.
+A person who is otherwise qualified may preregister on or after that person's 16th birthday and may vote in any election held on or after that person's 18th birthday.
+(See Section 97.041, Florida Statutes)

-Persons Not Entitled to Register or Vote
+Persons Not Entitled to Register or Vote (Section 97.041, Florida Statutes)